zone-eu/zone-mta/README.md

 ZoneMTA version 1.1 uses a different application configuration scheme than 1.0.
 See [zone-mta-template](https://github.com/zone-eu/zone-mta-template) for reference.

-Also, there is no zone-mta command line application anymore.
+Also, there is no zone-mta command line application anymore, you need to include it as a module.

 ## Requirements